 In this work, we propose a 2 steps process to perform semi-automated fact-checking (S-AFC).
 The semantic similarity and Natural Language Inference modules described in the two previous sections (\ref{section:semantic_similarity_description} and \ref{section:nli_description}) are the pillars of this S-AFC process.
-The first step allows to filter the entire database of fact-checked statements or hoaxes, retrieving those that present semantic similarities with the new input claim.
-As a result, an ordered list by the degree of similarity will be obtained, and the top $k$ results will be selected.
+The first step allows to filter an entire database of fact-checked statements or hoaxes, retrieving those that present semantic similarities with the new input claim.
+As a result, an ordered list by the degree of similarity is obtained, and the top $k$ results are selected.
 Then, the NLI module allows to perform language inference between the input claim and each candidate hoax in the top-$k$ result.
 If a fact-checked claim is found to correlate the input claim with enough certainty, the new claim is labelled.

-This two-step process is highly useful for different purposes.
-In addition to a semi-automated fact checking of new claims that need to be checked, the combination of semantic similarity and Natural Language Inference can be used to analyse the evolution and presence of a particular statement in a large amount of data.
+This two-step process (see Fig.~\ref{fig:facter_check}) is highly useful for different purposes.
+In addition to a semi-automated fact-checking of new claims that need to be checked, the combination of semantic similarity and Natural Language Inference can be used to analyse the evolution and presence of a particular statement in a large amount of data.
 For instance, in an Online Social Network such as Twitter, it is possible to filter thousands of tweets seeking for those that endorse or reject the statement.
-This process can be seen in Fig.~\ref{fig:facter_check}.